aledha/Notes-2024-2025/Masters/0D Mechanics Solver.md

 L_{2}(\lambda,p) & =2a(\lambda^2-\lambda^{-1})e^{ b(\lambda^2+2\lambda^{-1}-3) }+4\lambda^2 a_{f}(\lambda^2-1)_{+}e^{ b_{f}(\lambda^2-1)_{+}^2 }-p.
 \end{align}
 $$
-With these assumptions, we can describe the electrophysiological and mechanical activity in $\Omega$ with the equations
+With these assumptions, we can describe the electrophysiological and mechanical activity in the cuboidal slab with the equations
 $$
 \begin{align}
 \frac{ \partial s }{ \partial t }  & =f(s,v,\lambda,t), \\